 Collaboration and communication form the cornerstone of effective care.
 Obstetrical nursing exemplifies this principle.
-The involvement and interaction of OB personnel has a critical impact on the outcome of mother and baby.
+The involvement and interaction of labor and delivery personnel have a critical impact on the outcome of mother and baby.
 The outcome is influenced by the degree of interaction and communication between nurses and physicians.
-OB nursing and team communication are – critical!
+Labor and delivery nursing and team communication are – critical!

 Communication and collaboration are responsibilities of not only the nurses, but also of the physicians.
 The team must mutually update each other on information from the fetal monitor, assessments of the mother, and physiological and psychosocial parameters affecting the patient or family.

 Listen in as Pat Iyer chats about these points

 - Obstetrical nursing and team communication – perfect together

 - Labor and delivery unit-based protocols and standing orders

 - Compelling case stories and settlements

 Related Product Legal Risks of Labor and Delivery